ju-lewis/Notes/From the Solar System to the Cosmos/Week 8/L23 - The Lives of Stars.md

 - Concentric shells of increasing temperature and pressure produce heavier and heavier elements.
 - The energy created by each shell sustains pressure

-Succesive shells are hotter, denser, and shorter lived
+Successive shells are hotter, denser, and shorter lived
 - H -> He lasts 8.1 Myr
 - Si -> Fe lasts *11 days* (at 3.3 BILLION K)